 As investment is at business level and over 50 projects have been contracted or are in the pipeline, a summary of the range of investments is given below.
-A National Reserve Fund Call is due in 2019, and Norfolk and Suffolk applicants will be expected to deliver against the priorities below.
+There are unlikely to be further opportunities in this fund but the priorities below have been provided in case a further Call is issued.